Aboriginal background

 Supporting our students

-Aboriginal background equity loading funds are provided to schools to ensure the performance of Aboriginal and/or Torres Strait Islander students in NSW public schools matches or betters the broader student population, while maintaining cultural identity.
-In addition, these funds may be used to ensure that all teachers are culturally competent and schools are culturally responsive.
+The Aboriginal background equity loading is provided to schools to ensure the performance of Aboriginal and/or Torres Strait Islander students in NSW public schools matches or betters the broader student population, while maintaining cultural identity.
+In addition, these funds may be used to ensure that all teachers are culturally educated and schools are culturally responsive.
 The Aboriginal Education Policy provides direction and guidance on the achievement of these objectives.
 Schools have an obligation to ensure the Aboriginal background equity loading is used to embed strategies that achieve these objectives.

-In 2024, the Aboriginal background equity loading will fund approximately 74,000 students in 2,070 NSW public schools.
+In 2024, the Aboriginal background equity loading is provided to support approximately 74,000 students in 2,070 NSW public schools.

 Key messages

-• In addition to quality teaching and learning, explicit strategies to engage Aboriginal and/or Torres Strait Islander students should be in place to ensure that literacy, numeracy, retention, Year 12 attainment and attendance outcomes of Aboriginal and/or Torres Strait Islander students improve to match or better those of the broader student population.
-Offering additional student support through tutoring and/or the creation of Aboriginal learning and engagement centres (PDF 257KB) is encouraged.
+• In addition to explicit teaching and learning, strategies to engage Aboriginal and/or Torres Strait Islander students should be in place to ensure improvements to match or better those of the broader school population in:

 • Lifelong learning pathways are in place for Aboriginal and/or Torres Strait Islander students from Preschool/Kindergarten to Year 12 and into work and further study.